 - Extrusion, lymphoma, and disfigurement with or without removal

 It is no surprise most websites fail to mention adverse outcomes related to breast implants.
 Notes Professor Pietro Ghezzi, RM Phillips Chair in Experimental Medicine at BSMS, “Incomplete information can be a cause for patients not being fully satisfied with the surgery, filing complaints or even resorting to litigation.”

 When deciding on surgery, be sure to speak with your surgeon and ask about the risks before agreeing to any surgical procedure.
 Be careful about choosing a surgeon based on price—you may get what you pay for.

 Knowledgeable Attorneys Help you in Maryland and Washington, DC

-With more than 30 years of successful experience obtaining more than one billion dollars for our clients, Schochor and Staton, P.A. is dedicated to helping those personally injured through medical malpractice or surgical error in Baltimore.
+With more than 30 years of successful experience obtaining more than one billion dollars for our clients, Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those personally injured through medical malpractice or surgical error in Baltimore.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.